DispotoBrett/2020-fall-cs160-frozen-frogs/README.md

 # Frozen Frogs Campus Bookshare 📚
+SJSU bookshare is a craigslist-like web application for SJSU students to buy and sell their textbooks.

 **Note: the docker image `tar` file is in the google docs.
 Alternatively you can follow the docker build guide in [SETUP.md](https://github.com/DispotoBrett/2020-fall-cs160-frozen-frogs/blob/master/SETUP.md)**

+**Note: There is also a user guide / FAQ [here](https://github.com/DispotoBrett/2020-fall-cs160-frozen-frogs/blob/master/UserGuideFAQ.PDF).**
 * 1. [Build Prerequisites:](#BuildPrerequisites)
 * 2. [Building the dev environment](#Buildingthedevenvironment)
 * 3. [Database setup](#Databasesetup)